It isn’t a train smash

 You were a legend

 And in my eyes and my heart you still are.

 I hope you are still making deals with your God -whoever that may be and where ever that may be.

 I love you .

-Posted on 2016-01-09, in THIS IS LIFE, Write to create and tagged Bereavement, Cancer, Emotions, Family matters, Life, Living with Mental illness, Love, Relationships, THIS IS LIFE, When I was young, Write to create.
+Posted on 2016-01-09, in MY WORLD and tagged Bereavement, Cancer, Emotions, Family matters, Life, Living with Mental illness, Love, MY WORLD, Relationships, When I was young, Write to create.
 Bookmark the permalink.
 Leave a comment.